1996 Summer Paralympics

-The 1996 Paralympic Games in Atlanta, Georgia, United States, were held from August 16 to 25.
-It was the first Paralympics to get mass media sponsorship, and had a budget of USD $81 million.
+The 1996 Summer Paralympic in Atlanta, Georgia, United States, were held from August 15 to 25.
+It was the first Paralympics to get mass media sponsorship, and had a budget of US$81 million.

 It was the first Paralympic Games where International Sports Federation for Persons with an Intellectual Disability athletes were given full medal status.

 Bidding history

-In an interview with the Atlanta-based Reporters and Newspapers website, Andrew Flaming, the CEO of the Organizing Committee (APOC) and a disability rights attorney, expressed gratitude for the efforts of Alana Shepherd.
+In an interview with the Atlanta-based Reporters and Newspapers website, Andrew Fleming, the CEO of the Organizing Committee (APOC) and a disability rights attorney, expressed gratitude for the efforts of Alana Shepherd.
 Shepherd founded the world-renowned Shepherd Center, one of the first hospitals dedicated to rehabilitating victims of cervical spine accidents.
 Until March 1992, it was uncertain whether the 1996 Summer Paralympics would be held in Atlanta, as the event was not part of the original plan and did not include the possibility of being hosted two weeks after the Olympic Games closing ceremonies.
 Despite the lack of coordination between the two organizing committees, the Paralympics began to be promoted and had already developed a visual identity and international presence.

 Concerns arose from various areas, including the disorganization of the Olympic Games' Organizing Committee (ACOG) and financial issues that threatened planning the games.
 Between 1990 and 1992, the Shepherd family noticed a lack of interest in hosting the Paralympic Games in Atlanta, with neglect from local authorities, Olympic sponsors, and large international corporations headquartered in the city.
 This affected the financing and promotion of the 1996 Summer Paralympic Games, which could have led to significant ticket and licensed product sales.
 Fleming recalled an interview with Shepherd, noting that if Atlanta failed to host the Games, Great Britain was considered "Plan B" by the newly formed International Paralympic Committee (IPC).
-Andrew Flaming,president of the then-APOC also mentioned in an interview that the 1984 Summer Olympics budgetary issues were repeated in Atlanta.
+Andrew Flaming, president of the then-APOC also mentioned in an interview that the 1984 Summer Olympics budgetary issues were repeated in Atlanta.
 In 1984, Los Angeles "forgot" the Paralympics, later dubbed "the last-minute games", which were hosted by New York City and Stoke Mandeville in Great Britain.
 Unlike Seoul, which signed late cooperation agreements for the Paralympics, Barcelona decided to organize both events under the same committee in 1987.
 This decision increased pressure on American organizers, as it was the first time in history that the two events were held together.